libre-money-projects/Geconomicus/README.md

 - Examples of different money rules to play.
 - Examples of results you can compile to compare after playing in LibreOffice files.

-### Ğeconomicus HTML web pages inclunding online rules (french) and zip ready-to-print cards and banknotes
+### Ğeconomicus HTML web pages including online rules (french) and zip ready-to-print cards and banknotes

 http://geconomicus.glibre.org